feewet/lca-hub/README.md

 ### Privacy

-Some groups might want their LCAs to be done without posting data to the public to maintain competative advatage.
+Some groups might want their LCAs to be done without posting data to the public to maintain competitive advantage.
 This might be out of the scope for this project, however the ability to privately crowdsource LCAs is a very useful feature for corporations.

 ### Assumptions and LCA Re-evalutation

 Assumptions and lifecycles change as new research becomes available.
-Creating an incentive structure for people to improve exisiting LCAs would help engineers find more accurate results thus increasing our knowledge of the economic impact for products and services.
+Creating an incentive structure for people to improve existing LCAs would help engineers find more accurate results thus increasing our knowledge of the economic impact for products and services.

 ### Formalizing Provable LCAs

 Because LCAs are based on math and chemical equations, there is a way to formulate this math into a proof which can be verified.
-Many engineers use software such as GBai (http://www.gabi-software.com/america/index/) to create models, therefore compatability with such software would be beneficial.
+Many engineers use software such as GBai (http://www.gabi-software.com/america/index/) to create models, therefore compatibility with such software would be beneficial.
 Furthermore, formalizing proofs of LCA correctness and verifying them on the Ethereum blockchain would speed up the LCA creation process.

 ### Prediction Markets